 Choose a side: Hulk Hogan or Ultimate Warrior!

 Did you know?
-WrestleMania 6 was the last televised match for the 43-year-old André The Giant.
+WrestleMania VI was the last televised match for the 43-year-old André The Giant.
 Other than a couple of international tours and untelevised matches, he never worked for the WWF again.
 His WWF career ended as a babyface after he and Haku dropped the tag team titles to Demolition.
-He received a huge pop and a standing ovation after defending himself from Bobby Heenan and Haku, ending his WWF career as a babyface.
+He received a huge pop and a standing ovation after defending himself from Haku and Bobby Heenan’s post-match abuse.

 The Ultimate Challenge: Hulk Hogan vs. Ultimate Warrior at WrestleMania 6